-- If a new policy draft it using the college’s administrative policy template (MS Word doc file size 34Kb).
+- If a new policy draft it using the college’s administrative policy template.

 - Existing policies must be revised to reflect the current format before submission.
-If you have questions about policy format, content or style, please contact management services for assistance.
+If you have questions about policy format, content or style, please contact the Administrative Policy Program Manager for assistance.

 - Submit the Policy Transmittal Sheet and final draft of the policy to the appropriate dean or vice president (as applicable) who will determine whether adequate review has been completed, if the proposal is in the proper format, and indicate his/her approval.

-- Once approval has been received, the appropriate vice president will forward the policy to Management Services.
-Management Services will make the determination of whether the policy is a major revision or minor revision.
-If the policy change is minor, Management Services will update the Campus Handbook.
+- Once approval has been received, the appropriate vice president will forward the policy to the Administrative Policy Program Manager.
+The Administrative Policy Program Manager will make the determination of whether the policy is a major revision or minor revision.
+If the policy change is minor, the Administrative Policy Program Manager will update the Campus Handbook.

-- If the policy change is a new policy, major revision, or policy rescission, Management Services will notify the approving vice president.
+- If the policy change is a new policy, major revision, or policy rescission, the Administrative Policy Program Manager will notify the approving vice president.

 - Upon final approval, new or amended polices will be posted to the Campus Handbook.
-Management Services will also send a notification to the faculty and as appropriate student digests.
+The Administrative Policy Program Manager will also send a notification to the faculty and as appropriate student digests.

 - Contact [email protected] for an official copy of the policy you are seeking to amend.
-In the event that a policy that you seek to amend or draft is already being reviewed by another department, Management Services will notify you and ask you to collaborate with that area to bring forward a single revision/draft.
+In the event that a policy that you seek to amend or draft is already being reviewed by another department, the Administrative Policy Program Manager will notify you and ask you to collaborate with that area to bring forward a single revision/draft.

 - Academic Policies